-In the GAD file, the number of sub-objects is given by the value after the key NumberOfSubObjects. and The parameters of each sub-object are grouped between <SubObject..> and </SubObject..> tags.
+In the GAD file, the number of sub-objects is given by the value after the key NumberOfSubObjects.

 Each sub-object has the additional key Operation with the value add or subtract, with Operation add being the default.
 The operation specifies if a sub-object is added or subtracted from the geometry of the combined object.